Sport in the Australian Capital Territory: Rugby Union

-Rugby Union is a popular sport in the ACT with Canberra boasting two fully professional teams, the ACT Brumbies and the Canberra Vikings.
+Rugby Union is a popular sport in the ACT with Canberra boasting a professional team, the ACT Brumbies.

 The Brumbies, founded in 1996 and based at Canberra Stadium, are the local Super Rugby team.
 They are Australia's most successful Super Rugby franchise having won the competition three times, and reaching the playoffs on several occasions.
 The Brumbies hold the current crowd record at Canberra Stadium of 28,753 for the grand final match on 22 May 2004 against the Crusaders which the Brumbies won 47–38.

-The Canberra Vikings are based at Viking Park in south Canberra and have competed in the Australian Rugby Shield (2000-2006), Australian Rugby Championship (2007) and National Rugby Championship (2014–present), finishing runners-up in 2015 and 2017.

 Rugby Union is played by several clubs at all levels and numerous schools at junior levels.
 The John Dent Cup is the premier local Rugby Union tournament while the ACTJRU is the local Rugby Union tournament for juniors.
 Both tournaments and other senior grades are administered by the ACT and Southern NSW Rugby Union, the local governing body for Rugby Union.

 Soccer

 The Canberra Cosmos represented Canberra between 1995 and 2001 in the National Soccer League.
 There are official plans to have a team in the A-League Men at the moment.
-Canberra United FC competes in the A-League Women (formerly known as the W-League), and have won a championship (2011–12) and two minor premierships (2011–12 and 2013–14).
+Canberra United FC competes in the A-League Women (formerly known as the W-League), and have won a championship (2011–12) and two premierships (2011–12 and 2013–14).
 As an addition to the 2009 sporting calendar an international Asian Cup qualifier was scheduled between Australia and Kuwait at Canberra Stadium.
 It is the first international football game in Canberra in many years.